thinkluffy/mopub-android-sdk/README.md

 # MoPub Android SDK

+**This branch removes the requirement to Activity for Interstitial Ads. **

 Thanks for taking a look at MoPub!
 We take pride in having an easy-to-use, flexible monetization solution that works across multiple platforms.

 Sign up for an account at [http://app.mopub.com/](http://app.mopub.com/).